orgua/OneWireHub/README.md

 ### Recent development (latest at the top):
 - interface of hub and slave-devices has changed, check header-file or examples for more info
 - rework / clean handling of timing-constants with user defined literals.
-- extend const-corectness to all onewire-slaves and unify naming of functions across similar devices
+- extend const-correctness to all onewire-slaves and unify naming of functions across similar devices
 - include tests into each device-example and add a lot of get()/set() for internal device-states
-- fully support for ds2423, ds2450 and ds2503/5/6, also fix ds2890 and ds2502
+- full support for ds2423, ds2450 and ds2503/5/6
+- fix and enhance ds2431, ds2433, ds2502, ds2890, probably every slave got a rework
 - overdrive-support! must be enabled in config file - works with atmega328@16MHz
 - rework send() and recv(), much more efficient -> less time without interupts (no missing time with millis())!
 AND code is more compact (ds2433.cpp shrinks from 176 to 90 LOC)
 - rework Error-Handling-System (reduced a lot of overhead)